What Will The FBI Do With The Parents Of The Michigan FGM Victims?

 The doctor’s attorney, Shannon Smith, admitted her client did perform medical procedures on the girl’s genitalia, but it didn’t meet the definition of FGM.
 She said the doctor removed a membrane from the clitoral region, but no cutting was involved.
 She did not elaborate on how the membrane was removed without cutting anything.
 Smith said Dr. Nagarwala performed the procedures as part of a religious ceremony.
 Dr. Nagarwala belongs to an Indian-Muslim sect called Dawoodi Bohra.
 In the ceremony, a flap of skin is removed from the clitoral region and given to the parents.
 The parents then bury the tissue as part of the ceremony.

-According to The Detroit News, the children said the procedure was painful, they cried, and one said the pain extended to her ankles.
+According to the Detroit News, the children said the procedure was painful, they cried, and one said the pain extended to her ankles.

 The World Health Organization (WHO) definition of FGM is succinct, and they have also broken it down into four types of procedures.